h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

             hc <- H2OContext.getOrCreate()
             spark_disconnect(sc)

         You can also submit RSparkling batch job.
-In that case create a file called `batch.R` with the content from the code box above and run:
+In that case, create a file called `batch.R` with the content from the code box above and run:

         .. code:: r

             Rscript --default-packages=methods,utils batch.R

-        Note: In case of RSparkling, SparklyR automatically sets the Spark deployment mode and it is not possible to specify it.
+        Note: In the case of RSparkling, SparklyR automatically sets the Spark deployment mode and it is not possible to specify it.